andreivisan/xslim.github.io/_posts/2015-02-06-how-to-prove-that-integrator-is-using-a-wrong-lib-version.md

 12 payleven-iPad                  0x00422699 -[ADYTransactionProcessor setFailureInfoFromResponse:] (ADYTransactionProcessor.m:732)
 ```

 So we see the problem is in file `ADYTransactionProcessor` on line `732`.
-So you go to your source code, you look the tag `1.10.10` and you look on that line, and gess what do you see - the code is not there, and you already included the check for that error.
+So you go to your source code, you look the tag `1.10.10` and you look on that line, and guess what do you see - the code is not there, and you already included the check for that error.

 Well, maybe when you made a build something *BAD* happened, and the old file got in?
 How can we tell this?